Southwestern Breakfast Hash

 Lime wedges

-In the same skillet, add ½ lb breakfast sausage or ground turkey and cook for 5–7 minutes, breaking it apart until browned and cooked through.
+• Add ½ pound breakfast sausage to the empty side of the pan and cook for 5–7 minutes, breaking it apart with a spoon, until browned and fully cooked.

-Return the cooked potatoes to the skillet.
-Add 1 teaspoon chili powder, ½ teaspoon smoked paprika, ½ teaspoon cumin, ¼ teaspoon garlic powder, and a pinch of crushed red pepper (optional).
-Stir well to coat everything evenly and cook for another 2–3 minutes.
+• Season with the remaining ½ teaspoon chili powder, ¼ teaspoon smoked paprika, ¼ teaspoon cumin, ¼ teaspoon garlic powder, and a pinch of crushed red pepper (if using).

-Serve hot with salsa or hot sauce, avocado slices or guacamole, and lime wedges on the side for a bright finish.
+• Serve hot with salsa or hot sauce, avocado slices or guacamole, and lime wedges on the side for squeezing over the hash.

 © Copyright 2025 - Cooking Chris All Rights Reserved